neurodroid/stimfit/doc/sphinx/linux_install_guide/moduleonly.rst

     $ sudo apt-get install build-essential mercurial libboost-dev python-dev python-numpy libhdf5-serial-dev swig

-Then, you need the `Stimfit <http://www.stimfit.org>`_ source code:
+Then, you need the Stimfit source code:

 ::

     $ cd $HOME
     $ hg clone https://stimfit.googlecode.com/hg/ stimfit

-This will create a directory called *stimfite* in your home directory ($HOME) and grab the source code into it.
+This will download the code to a directory called *stimfit*.

 Next, you need to generate the build system: